 PreviousPreviousHomeNext

 Towards the end of the century, there were improvements in law and order:

 1. Government Involvement: the federal government set up judicial circuits, bringing courts to frontier areas.
-It also expanded the role of US marshals to deal with interstate crimes and track down notorious outlaws such as Billy the Kid.
+It also expanded the role of US Marshals to deal with interstate crimes and track down notorious outlaws (eg US Marshal Chris Madsen tracked down Rufus Buck and his gang 1895-6, who were robbing, killing and raping across both white and Indigenous communities in Oklahoma and Arkansas).

-2. Railroads : employed private security forces such as the Pinkerton National Detective Agency to protect railroad property, capture train robbers and track down notorious criminals (such as the James-Younger Gang).
+2. Railroads : employed private security forces such as the Pinkerton National Detective Agency to protect railroad property, capture train robbers and track down notorious criminals (eg the Pinkerton Agent Charlie Siringo pursued Butch Cassidy and the Sundance Kid).

-4. World-famous Lawmen: such as Wyatt Earp and Pat Garrett became legends in their efforts to uphold the law in places like Dodge City and Tombstone.
+4. World-famous Lawmen: became legends in their efforts to impose the law – such as Wyatt & Vigil Earp in Dodge City & Tombstone, and Pat Garrett (killed Billy the Kid).

-6. US Army: although the Army's main role was to protect settlers from perceived Indigenous warrior threats, it also kept peace between rival civilians groups (e.g. Johnson County War).
+6. US Army: although the Army's main role was to protect settlers from perceived Indigenous warrior threats, it also kept peace between rival civilian groups (eg they stepped in to end the siege of the KC Ranch in the Johnson County War.

+PreviousPreviousHomeNext